Swarnim-Mudaliar/Swarnim-Mudaliar/README.md

 - **Business Intelligence**: Dashboards, visualizations, and tools aimed at driving strategic business insights.

-- **Side Projects**: When I'm not working on professional or academic projects, I enjoy do a lot of different things for fun.
+- **Side Projects**: When I'm not working on professional or academic projects, I enjoy doing a lot of different things for fun.

 ### 🚀 Skills & Tools